ducnc1201/voz-keywords-filter/README.md

 1. Check for dependencies:
 - Linux or MacOS users generally don't need any additional packages, as they work well with UTF8 encoding.
 - Windows users, on the other hand, need to install pywin32.
+- Alternatively, you can visit https://f7b6h9.github.io/voz-keywords-filter/ and avoid any Python-related concerns 👀

 2. Copy the BBcode
 - Locate the "Toggle BB code" button on the editor toolbar.